Our Invaluable Team

 Theo J. Boere

-Theo J. Boere is one of the founding fathers of The Men’s Centre and is the Executive Director.
-Theo’s duties as Executive Director are contracted through his consulting company.
-Each year for the last number of years Theo has also generously donated a significant portion of his compensation back to the centre.
+Theo J. Boere is one of the founding fathers of The Men’s Centre.
+Theo’s current role is one of maintaining public awareness and communicating about issues that men face in our society today.
 Theo is an experienced project manager, financial manager, business owner, and personal facilitator.
-Theo’s passion for creating resources for fathers and men; and specifically programs that serve to empower people is why he remains the driving force behind The Men’s Centre.
-Theo sees his role at the Men’s Centre somewhat as a stage manager by creating an environment for programs to take place which serve fathers, men, and their families.
+Theo’s passion for creating resources for fathers and men; and specifically programs that serve to empower people is why he continues to remain involved with The Men’s Centre.

 Jonathon van der Goes is our Counselling Programs Coordinator and a long-term volunteer and has worked directly with men and women dealing with various issues ranging from divorce/separation, parental alienation, and domestic violence.
 Jonathon also provides mediation services and administers our DNA Testing Program.